 The Civitatis Award was established in 1997 to recognize outstanding faculty citizenship.
-The Civitatis Award is conferred upon a member of the faculty in recognition of dedicated and meritorious service to the University above and beyond the regular expectations of teaching, research, and service.
-The award is made by the President upon the recommendation of the Faculty Council Executive Committee.
+It is conferred upon a member of the faculty in recognition of dedicated and meritorious service to the university above and beyond the regular expectations of teaching, research and service.
+The award is made by the president upon the recommendation of the Faculty Council Executive Committee.

 Criteria for Selection

 The Civitatis Award recognizes outstanding faculty citizenship.
 To be considered for the Civitatis Award, a faculty member must:

 Be a current member of the faculty.